cysouw/diathesis/text/c04_reflexive.md

  \b.
 Ich habe mich geduscht.
  \c.
 Ich habe den Elefanten geduscht.

-Similary, reflexive anticausative (see [@sec:reflexive-anticausative]) might seem to have a 'free' reflexive \Next[a].
+Similarly, reflexive anticausative (see [@sec:reflexive-anticausative]) might seem to have a 'free' reflexive \Next[a].
 However, the two possibilities are clearly distinguished by a different perfekt auxiliary \Next[b].
 Also a transitive variant is possible \Next[c].
 This all indicates that a verb like *abkühlen* is a reflexive anticausative, and the intransitive construction without *sich* is a 'Zustandspassiv' anticausative (see [@sec:participles-sein-zustandspassiv]).

 \ex.
  \a.
 Die Luft kühlt (sich) ab.